advaced/advaced/doc/modules/block.md

 - `recipient` (ECDSA public-key): The public-key of the recipient.

-- `value` (integer with 18 decimal places): The amount of coins that the sender sends.
+- `amount` (integer with 18 decimal places): The amount of coins that the sender transacts.

-- `fee` (integer): The transaction-fee that is added to the incentive for the validators.
+- `fee` (integer): The transaction-fee, that is added to the incentive for the validators.
 There is always a minimum fee that is required to get into a block.
 Everything above is a tip and your transaction might be picked earlier the higher your fee is.

 - `type` (string): There are three types of transactions:
   - `tx`: A normal transaction (also normal transaction-fee).